jyg/carto_p5/README.md

 * from Processing4, run my_script.js project

 ## exporting the patch and gui to webpatch/ folder
-* Copy the file my_script/my_script.js to export/ folder.
+* Extras/my_script/assets/ has to be duplicated into Extras/ folder.
-* Copy the folder my_script/assets/ and anything it contains to export/ folder.
-* You don't have to copy my_script/libraries/'s content, unless you added to it some additional *.js files.
 * Build the pd4web project using following command :
-__pd4web --patch main.pd  --page-folder export__
+__pd4web --patch main.pd  --page-folder Extras__
+* the webpatch folder contains the project to be published on the web.

 ## bugs / todo

-Check wether values cannot be transmitted to pd4web from p5.js inside draw() loop.
-Alternatively, it can be done inside following functions, using sendToPureData()  :
-* mousePressed()
-* mouseDragged()
-* mouseMoved()

 pd4web doesn't allow to send lists to puredata from js script.
 A workaround is to sequentially send atoms to specials receivers, with pd patch reconcatening the list (see the script section with sendToPd() function in export/index.html and the patch in main.pd file)